-This is Regina, our latest addition to our collection of Sexy Scientists and Engineers.
+This is Regina, our latest addition to our collection of Science Cheerleaders.
 Sure, she cheered for the Washington Redskins but she’s also held a beating heart.
 True story (read on).
 Regina graduated from college with a major in Molecular Biology and a minor in Chemistry.
 She won a scholarship from the National Institutes of Health to spend summers doing biomed research at Stanford and Yale.
 She was a Molecular Biologist at the National Institutes of Health researching the genes that cause rare skin diseases (she found a few and had papers published in Nature Genetics, Human Genetics and The Journal of Dermatological Science).
 Then she went to law school at Georgetown University while she was a Redskins cheerleader (Georgetown rescheduled her final exams so she could participate in the swimsuit calendar photo shoot!)
 Also during law school she competed in a few pageants and was 1st Runner-up to Miss D.C.
 USA.
 She recently started competing in pageants again, and was recently crowned Ms. Texas.

 Oh, she’s licensed to practice law in the District of Columbia and Texas as well as the United States Supreme Court.
 She worked as a patent attorney until science called her back to medical school.
 She earned an M.D. from George Washington University, finished an Internship in General Surgery from the University of Texas Medical School at Houston an finished a Residency in Emergency Medicine from the Baylor College of Medicine.
 While completing her Emergency Medicine residency, she also obtained a LL.M. in Health Law, an advanced law degree (masters in health law) she plans to someday apply to a career creating and running her own hospital.
 She is currently a full time Emergency Medicine Doctor in Cypress, Texas.
 She is also an Assistant Clinical Professor at the University of Texas, Galveston, where she works in the Emergency Room and teaches physicians in training as well as medical students.